tianyi0216/Tweets_Classification/README.md

 ./run_all_experiment.sh
 ```

-The output would be the original dataset with an additional column `prediction` for the predicted stance.
+The output would be the original dataset with an additional column `label_pred` for the predicted stance.

 By default, the output would be saved in the `output` folder with subfolders for different model types.
 You can modify the `run_inference.sh` file to change the output directory.